Difference between AWT vs Swing

 |AWT components depend on native code (peers) to function properly.
 That’s why these components are “Heavy Weight Components”.||Swing has no such dependency.
 Hence these components are “Light Weight Components”.|

 This has been a guide to the top difference between AWT vs Swing.
-Here we have discussed AWT vs Swing head to head comparison, key difference along with infographics and comparison table.
+Here we have discussed AWT vs Swing head to head comparison, key difference, and infographics and comparison table.
 You may also have a look at the following articles to learn more –